-The World Health Organization's (WHO) recommendations for SDG 3 target the reduction of premature mortality from non-communicable diseases by one-third through prevention and treatment and promoting mental health and wellbeing [3], with a specific resolution on colorectal cancer [7].
+The World Health Organization's (WHO) recommendations for SDG 3 target the reduction of premature mortality from non-communicable diseases by one-third through prevention and treatment and promoting mental health and wellbeing [3].

 Current scientific breakthroughs enable the development of non-invasive, high-quality imaging, energy-efficient and miniaturised electronic devices that can travel through the gastrointestinal tract using natural body cavities [2].
 The potential of applying non-invasive technology to the screening of large groups in the 45-50 age group, could significantly reduce the number of new cancer cases diagnosed each year at an advanced stage of progression.
-However, to date, there are only few ingestible devices that have successfully reached clinical practice, partly due to the novelty of the information they provide and due to the challenges of adding this new technology to established clinical paradigms [8].
+However, to date, there are only few ingestible devices that have successfully reached clinical practice, partly due to the novelty of the information they provide and due to the challenges of adding this new technology to established clinical paradigms [7].